 So who do wireless microphones connect to a computer?
-Wireless mic systems have transmitters (connect to microphone) and receivers (connect to computer).
+Wireless mic systems have transmitters (connect to the microphone) and receivers (connect to the computer).
 Wireless receivers connect to a computer in the same way as a wired microphone: via an audio interface with an analog-to-digital converter.

-In this article, we’ll discuss the steps required to connect your wireless mics to your computer as well as the recommended gear for doing so.
+In this article, we’ll discuss the steps required to connect your wireless mics to your computer, as well as the recommended gear for doing so.